Table Of Contents

 Longhorn

 This highly persistent block storage solution for Kubernetes is open-source, cloud-native, and easy to deploy.
-They not only built Longhorn on Kubernetes to run anywhere, but it also supports distributed block storage through containers and microservices.
+They built Longhorn on Kubernetes to run anywhere and support distributed block storage through containers and microservices.

 The tool creates a dedicated storage controller per block device volume while synchronously replicating the volume across multiple replicas in different nodes.
 Kubernetes then orchestrates the storage controller and those replicas.